-The project would comply with the existing requirements of SMC Chapter 16.20, Chapter 12.60, and the City's Urban Runoff Management Plan as well as MRP Provision C.3 requirements along with implementation of various General Plan policies.
+The Project would implement LID measures, including installation of bio-retention basin along Old Mountain View-Alviso Road, green roof on top of the parking structure, and pervious surfaces along the peripheral surface parking area.
+Because the Project site is within the 100-year flood hazard Zone AE, the project is not feasible to provide cistern, which is another LID measure.
+The Project would comply with the existing requirements of SMC Chapter 16.20, Chapter 12.60, and the City's Urban Runoff Management Plan as well as MRP Provision C.3 requirements along with implementation of various General Plan policies.
 Therefore, the findings of the certified LUTE EIR related to impacts associated with applicable water quality control plan or sustainable groundwater management plan remain valid and no further analysis is required.